-5.2.
-Algeria 1.
-Price liberalization Price liberalization is proceeding gradually, with passage of goods from strict price controls to controls on profit margins only and finally to completely free prices.
-Public utilities and basic staple foods remain under control, but with subsidies being progressively phased out.
-2. Trade liberalization Imports have been fully liberalized, apart from goods subject to health, religious and security checks.
+5.2 ALGERIA 1.
+Price liberalization Price liberalisation is proceeding gradually, with passage of goods from strict price controls to controls on profit margins only and finally to completely free prices.
+Public utilities and basic staple foods remain under control, but with subsidies being phased out progressively.
+2. Trade liberalization Imports have been fully liberalised, apart from goods subject to health, religious and security checks.
 A registration scheme for importers, based on professional criteria, will be abolished in the course of 1995.
-Legal and de facto State import monopolies are rapidly being eliminated.
-3. Exchange regime Following a 40% devaluation of the dinar in April 1994, the foreign exchange allocation system has been substantially liberalized and foreign exchange is now available for all bona fide imports by enterprises.
+Legal and de facto state import monopolies are rapidly being eliminated.
+3. Exchange regime Following a 40% devaluation of the Dinar in April 1994, the foreign exchange allocation system has been substantially liberalised and foreign exchange is now available for all bona fide imports by enterprises.
 Switch from fixed to managed float exchange rate but continuing large difference between official and parallel markets rates.
-Convertibility of the dinar for current-account transactions is expected to be reached in the course of 1996.
+Convertibility of the Dinar for gurrent account transactions is expected to be reached in the course of 1996.
 4. Foreign direct investment A liberal foreign investment regime, including the banking sector, was adopted in 1993.
-However, no significant foreign investments have taken place in view of the security situation.
+But no significant foreign investments have taken place in view of the security situation.
 5. Monetary policy Interest rates have increased in 1994 but remain negative in real terms.
 A cap on the margin between debtor and creditor rates limits profitability and competition in the banking sector.
-6. Public finances The public sector deficit has been reined in from 9,2% of GDP in 1993 to 5% in 1994, mainly through strict wage controls and reductions in subsidies.
-7. Privatization and enterprise restructuring Most State-owned enterprises have received autonomous status and are now controlled by several State participation funds.
-The remaining 23 non-autonomous enterprises will undergo financial restructuring before becoming autonomous by end-1995.
+6. Public finances The public sector deficit has been reined in from 9.2% of GDP in 1993 to 5% in 1994, mainly through strict wage controls and reductions in subsidies.
+7. Privatisation and enterprise restructuring Most state-owned enterprises have received autonomous status and are now controlled by several State Participation Funds.
+The remaining 23 non-autonomous enterprises will undergo financial restructuring before becoming autonomous, by end 1995.
 A pilot hotel privatization programme has been launched and a privatization law is in preparation.
-8. Financial sector reform Banks are State-owned and have developed very little private sector credit activities.
+8. Financial sector reform Banks are state-owned and have developed very little private sector credit activities.
 Short of privatization, management contracts are proposed for 1995.
-Prudential regulations and banking supervision are being set up in the wake of extensive banking audits.
+Prudential regulations and banking supervision are being set up, in the wake of extensive banking audits.